99.9%

 excuses for inactions isn’t going to cut it and

+everyone sees it.
 For Yadier Molina and Albert

 Pujols: Thanks for the memories and specific